swiss-ai-center/documentation/docs/tutorials/create-a-service-to-detect-anomalies-using-a-model-built-from-scratch.md

 !!! tip

-    Start the Core engine as mentioned in the
-    [Getting started](../tutorials/getting-started.md) guide for this step.
+    Start the Core AI Engine as mentioned in the [Getting started](../tutorials/getting-started.md) guide for this step.

 There are two ways to test the service:

 === "Using the Frontend UI (recommended)"

-    Access the Core engine at <http://localhost:3000>.
+    Access the Core AI Engine at <http://localhost:3000>.

     The service should be listed in the **Services** section.